-Puddle Of Mudd Album: “Come Clean [Edited]”
+Puddle of Mudd Album: “Come Clean [Edited]”

-![Puddle Of Mudd Album: “Come Clean [Edited]” Puddle Of Mudd Album: “Come Clean [Edited]”](http://www.poprockbands.com/covers_prP/puddle-of-mudd/2001_170_170_Come%2520Clean%2520%255BEdited%255D.jpg) Description :
+![Puddle of Mudd Album: “Come Clean [Edited]” Puddle of Mudd Album: “Come Clean [Edited]”](http://www.poprockbands.com/covers_prP/puddle-of-mudd/2001_170_170_Come%2520Clean%2520%255BEdited%255D.jpg) Description :

 Puddle Of Mudd: Wesley Reid Scantlin (vocals, guitar); Paul James Phillips (guitar, background vocals); Douglas John Ardito (bass, background vocals); Greg Upchurch (drums, background vocals).